openservicebrokerapi/servicebroker/spec.md

 In the event that a provision or bind operation fails, the broker SHOULD respond with an appropriate HTTP response code and body.
-If a failure happens, some side-effecting operations may have completed, but others haven't.
+If a failure happens, some side-effecting operations could have completed, but others haven't.
 We call this situation an "orphan" service instance (for provision operations) or binding (for binding operations).